About Me

 What I’ve Built

-EmilyCSS - A simple CSS toolkit for building accessible public sector sites.
-Works with plain HTML, Drupal, Astro, no unnecessary frameworks or junk.
+- EmilyCSS — A lightweight CSS toolkit for accessible public sector sites.
+Works with plain HTML, Drupal, Astro, no bloat, no frameworks required.

-CSS Audit Tool - Scans projects for unused or duplicate CSS, respects load order, and produces a cleaner, lighter file.
-Makes it easier to reduce bloat and debug issues fast.
+- CSS Audit Tool — Scans projects for unused and duplicate CSS, respects load order, and spits out a cleaner file.
+Great for reducing bloat and debugging fast.

-Content Clarity Checker - An offline tool that checks reading age, flags jargon and helps keep content readable for real people.
-Built for local government teams who don't need more logins or subscriptions.
+- Content Clarity Checker — Offline tool that checks reading age, flags jargon, and helps teams write content real people can understand.
+No logins, no subscriptions.

 My Approach